How common is low testosterone in men?

 At Summerhill Health, the ADAM screening tool is used before an appointment, which is just 10 quick questions about everyday life, covering things like your energy levels, your work and sports performance, and your sex drive.

-Following a consultation with Dr Natalie Summerhill, where you can talk in full about how you’ve been feeling and what symptoms you’ve noticed, you will then be offered a blood test.
-A series of measures will be checked in your blood including a full blood count, your levels of total and free testosterone (how much there is in total and how much active or available testosterone there is), luteinizing hormone, FSH (follicle stimulating hormone) and blood prolactin levels.
+Following a men’s health consultation with Dr Natalie Summerhill, where you can talk in full about how you’ve been feeling and what symptoms you’ve noticed, you will then be offered a blood test.
+A series of measures will be checked in your blood including a full blood count, your levels of total and free testosterone (how much there is in total and how much active or available testosterone there is), luteinizing hormone, FSH (follicle-stimulating hormone) and blood prolactin levels.

 Dr Natalie will then discuss your results with you and you can decide next steps with her support and guidance.